-While a victims family is grieving over the loss of a loved one, a trucking company insurance company is making certain that deserved compensation to the victims family is contested.
-Because McCutcheon and Hamner handles trucking accident cases and only personal injury cases, we know what to do in handling complex truck wreck cases.
+While a victim’s family is grieving over the loss of a loved one, a trucking company insurance company is making certain that deserved compensation to the victim’s family is contested.
+Because McCutcheon & Hamner handles only personal injury cases, we know what to do in handling complex truck wreck cases.
 We are not suggesting that lawyers who handle divorce work or DUI cases do not know what to in handling truck wreck cases.
-What we are saying is here at McCutcheon and Hamner, Accident and Injury Lawyers have a tried and tested team of truck accident reconstructionists that is on call 24 hours a day/7 days a week that we call immediately in truck wreck cases, this system has resulted in millions of dollars paid to our clients.
+What we are saying is here at McCutcheon & Hamner, we have a tried and tested team of truck accident reconstructionists that is on call 24 hours a day and 7 days a week that we call immediately in truck wreck cases, this system has resulted in millions of dollars paid to our clients.

-Most commercial cars and trucks, like airplanes have “black boxes”.
+Most commercial cars and trucks, like airplanes, have “black boxes”.
 These are known as Event Data Recorders and they record certain vehicle information.
 Commercial vehicle data measurement varies from manufacturer to manufacturer.
-Tractor-trailer accidents involve two or three major black box manufacturers, these commercial vehicle black boxes record several days back in time of use, average truck speed, vehicle speed at the time just before the last braking event occurred.
-This is information the trucking company often does not want you to have if you are involved in an accident with their vehicle. (like one of the last cases we had where the truck was traveling 13 mph in excess of the posted speed limit before the driver lost control)
+Tractor-trailer accidents involve two or three major black box manufacturers, these commercial vehicle black boxes record several days back, covering things like time of use, average truck speed, vehicle speed at the time just before the last braking event occurred.
+This is information the trucking company often does not want you to have if you are involved in an accident with their vehicle.
+For example, one of the last cases we had where the truck was traveling 13 mph in excess of the posted speed limit before the driver lost control.

-McCutcheon and Hamner Accident and Injury Lawyers belong to a national organization of lawyers who handle truck wreck cases.
-We meet with this national team of commercial big truck attorneys to update each other on what the trucking companies are doing, how the trucking company lawyers are handling truck crash cases and the best way to protect our injured clients.
-The horror stories of what these truck insurance companies do to protect themselves is startling.
+McCutcheon & Hamner belong to a national organization of lawyers who handle truck wreck cases.
+We meet with this national team of commercial big truck attorneys to update each other on what the trucking companies are doing, how the trucking company lawyers are handling truck crash cases, and the best way to protect our injured clients.
+The horror stories of what these truck insurance companies do to protect themselves are startling.
 Often, after an accident, the truck driver has to meet with the trucking company lawyer before he goes home.
 One of our group had a case where a trucking company had a very nice lady fly the family of an injured truck wreck victim to the town where the crash victim was in the hospital, put them up in a hotel, gave them cell phones and meal cards, and then spent all their time learning as much bad information about the truck injury victim and their spouse as possible.
 The lawyer for the injured truck accident victim did not learn of this until six weeks before trial.

 Lawyers can not treat commercial vehicle accidents as if they are a regular car wreck case.
 Truck wrecks cannot be treated as a regular car wreck, there is an entire set of federal regulations that govern this very dangerous trucking industry.